rocket-pool/RPIPs/RPIPs/RPIP-53.md

 - [For the vanilla (non-rolling) generator](https://www.diffchecker.com/WeurMZDP/)
 - [For the rolling record generator](https://www.diffchecker.com/WomyRLyw/)

 Aside from variable names, the actual functional changes are very small.
-It just checks to see if a node has an RPL withdrawal address set, and if so, it directs the earnings to the RPL withdrawal address instead of the node address.
+It just checks to see if a node has an RPL withdrawal address set, and if so, it directs the RPL earnings to the RPL withdrawal address and the ETH earnings to the primary withdrawal address instead.

 ## Copyright